addyosmani/backbone-fundamentals/README.md

     getPhoto: function(id){
         /*
-        in this case, the id matched in the above route will be passed through to our function getPhoto and we can then use this as we please.
+        Note that the id matched in the above route will be passed to this function */
-        */
         console.log("You are trying to reach photo " + id);
     },